-Keep traditions alive by hosting an impressive Easter lunch for your nearest and dearest this March with Easter table decor that will steal the show, perhaps even more than the meal itself.
+Keep traditions alive, even in the strangest of times, by hosting an impressive Easter lunch with your loved ones with Easter table decor that will steal the show—perhaps even more than the meal itself.
 When it comes to Easter decorations, LuxDeco’s VP Sales & Partnerships, Carina knows a thing or two about dressing to impress, from place settings to centrepieces.
 Read on for five must-dos, straight from the host’s handbook.

 I’m all for keeping the table uncovered for most mealtimes.
 If you have a beautiful dining table, why would you want to cover it up?
 But for special occasions, it’s fitting to do something that’s out of the ordinary, and that’s why I always start my Easter table with a luxury tablecloth in either pure and simple white or a pretty pastel, like blush pink or apricot.

 From here, decide what other tableware textiles you might want to add in.
 Cloth napkins are an absolute must, but to match or to contrast with your tablecloth?
 That’s the question.
 Keep to the same colour for subtlety and then have some fun with napkin rings (or ribbon instead) in a colour that’s repeated either in the glassware or centrepiece so there’s a clear colour palette going on.

 For a more formal Easter tablescape, instead of laying the napkin next to the crockery, lay it flat on top of the dinner plate and under the side plate and bowl, and go for cotton rather than laidback linen.